1964 Monson Motor Lodge protests: Jewish prayers

 In an attempt to distract the motel authorities from the activists' plans at the rear of the building, Rabbi Israel S. Dresner led 15 colleagues in an open-air Hebrew prayer meeting in the parking lot.
 The rabbis requested Brock to allow them to enter his restaurant and eat, which he refused.
 He appears to have begun losing his temper when, on his refusal, the rabbis knelt to pray in his car park for him.
 At this, Brock—a Baptist deacon and a superintendent of the local Sunday School—lost control.
-By now the police were on the scene, and Branch describes Brock as pushing each kneeling rabbi, one at a time, towards them to be arrested.
+By now, the police were on the scene, and Branch describes Brock as pushing each kneeling rabbi, one at a time, towards them to be arrested.

 Protesters enter pool

 In the meantime, SCLC activists Al Lingo and J. T. Johnson, leading a group of supporters, attempted an integration: this time, a "dive-in".
 Again, the press had been alerted.
 Seven minutes after the rabbis' arrival at the front door, shouts from the swimming pool drew everyone.
-There, they saw a number of young people swimming together, both black—six men and a woman—and white.
-Two white activists, both possessing room keys, indicating they were guests, stated that they had invited friends to use the pool, as they believed to be within their rights.
+There, they saw a number of young people swimming together, both black and white, three men and two women.Two white activists, both possessing room keys, indicating they were guests, stated that they had invited friends to use the pool, as they believed to be within their rights.

 Brock's harassment of protesters

 News cameras began rolling.
-Brock told the white swimmers "you're not putting these people in my pool", and—"with exaggerated gusto", suggests Warren—went to his office and brought out a 2 usgal drum of muriatic acid and poured it into the pool.
+Brock told the white swimmers "you're not putting these people in my pool", and—"with exaggerated gusto", suggests Warren—went to his office and brought out a 2 usgal drum of hydrochloric acid and poured it into the pool.
 This was a cleaning fluid, and Brock was "screaming that he would burn them out", comments Branch.
 Brock also yelled that he was "cleaning the pool", a presumed reference to it now being, in his eyes, racially contaminated.
 Another report states that he also allowed an alligator into the pool.